carlfranklin/MsalSocialAuthInMaui/README.md

 }
 ```

 At this point, we have everything ready to get the values from *appsettings.json*, and assign them to the Settings class.
-Let's open the *MauiProgram.cs* file, and add the following two using statements:
+Let's open the *MauiProgram.cs* file, and add the following two using statements to the top of the file:

 ```csharp
 global using Microsoft.Extensions.Configuration;